RicoDelgad0/labveilletech/content/posts/article3.md

 ---
-title: It's a beautiful thing, the destruction of words
+title: Article 3
 date: 2018-10-30
 description: "As soon as Winston had dealt with each of the messages, he clipped his speakwritten corrections to the appropriate copy of the Times and pushed them into the pneumatic tube. "
 image: images/cctv.jpeg
 imageAltAttribute: CCTV Cameras
 tags:
   - writing
   - lorem
 ---

 # He moved over to the window